 Since it’s creation in 2006, Twitter has been a fast, easy, and effective way to get your story out there.
-Whether your story is all about becoming a girl boss, coaching others to harness their power, or selling your passion, Twitter is the perfect place for engagement.
+Whether your story is all about becoming a fearless CEO, coaching others to harness their power, or selling your passion project, Twitter is the perfect place for engagement.

 Let’s talk about 3 important basics of Twitter for business.

 Influencers are defined as “individuals who have the power to affect purchase decisions of others because of their (real or perceived) authority, knowledge, position, or relationship.”

 The easiest example of this is using a celebrity to promote your campaign, product, or service.
 However, you can use a “micro-influencer” to drive engagement.
 Do you have a book that talks about building your own business?
 Have a well-known lady boss write a book review and publish it on their site and link to it on Twitter.
 Use popular people in your market to get the word out about your service or product.

 Twitter is so effective because it really enables your potential customers to transparently and directly ask you questions about your product or service.
 Talking to your customers creates a bond and a relationship.
 Use this to your advantage!
 Potential customers LOVE transparency.
 Answer your customers’ questions and become engaged in their wants and needs.

 If you can do this consistently in 280 characters or less, your followers are going to be more inclined to choose you for their next purchase or subscription.
 It will also help you develop better products and services in the long run, offerings that will be easier to convert, generating more income (hooray!).

 Just as Twitter is conversational, it’s also a great way to partner up with other people in your market to drive constant traffic and new audiences.
 These brand-to-brand relationships are easy to forge and continue over time.